-

 - A clear timeline for the engagement between the Global Fund and UNDP, bearing in mind the country context.

-- Timely approval of pre-financing for programme start-up (e.g. human resource costs for the team etc).
+- Timely approval of pre-financing for programme start-up (e.g., human resource costs for the project team, capacity assessments etc).

 - If applicable, cooperation on full exchange of information relating to the Office of the Inspector General (OIG) audit and investigation reports, as the information will be critical for the selection and management of Sub-recipients (SRs).